 Dr. Michelle Zhou McCulloch is an Australian Chiropractor currently practicing in Hong Kong.
 She is the Founder & Director of UP!health, a Central-based multidisciplinary health clinic.
 She is passionate about providing chiropractic care to pregnant women and new babies.

 She started UP!health almost 4 years ago with the vision of creating a unique and beautiful space that provides an array of complementary professional health services that focuses on modern day health challenges.

-Michelle is a new mother of 5 month old baby girl Maddy and recently moderated one of our most popular talks at Healthy Matters’ fourth edition of The Hong Kong Maternity + Baby Event.
+Michelle is a new mother of 5 month old baby girl Maddy and moderated one of our most popular talks at Healthy Matters’ fourth edition of The Hong Kong Maternity + Baby Event.

 Michelle gives us an inside perspective on the different benefits of chiropractic care during pregnancy and how it can support and prepare expectant women for childbirth.

 How would you describe chiropractic treatment to someone who has never tried?